CooperCao/megabot/README.md

 Python gui automation
 requires pyautogui and openCV

+Pictures are splitten into different folders depending on the resolution of the computer

 To do list:
 Create a function to click in the middle of a group of points when pattern matches close points (in order to avoid clicks on the edge of a cell)